What is formaldehyde?

 - National Institute of Occupational Safety and Health.
 Formaldehyde, Workplace Safety and Health Topics.
 Atlanta, GA: Centers for Disease Control and Prevention.
 Available online.
 Last accessed February 14, 2019.

 - National Toxicology Program.
-Formaldehyde, Report on Carcinogens, Fourteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
+Formaldehyde, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Also available online.
-Last accessed February 14, 2019.
+Last accessed December 5, 2022.

 - U.S. Environmental Protection Agency.
 Formaldehyde.
 Washington, DC: U.S. Environmental Protection Agency, 2013.
 Available online.
 Last accessed February 14, 2019.